What is a Manifold?

 In its full form, the construction allows the role of the "input" coordinates

-that is locally the graph of a continuous function of \(y, z\) — that is,
+locally the graph of a continuous function of \(y, z\), that is, locally of

 This flexibility is exactly what is required to chart the sphere.
 The sphere

-function, but every open hemisphere is locally a graph — once one coordinate
+single function, but every open hemisphere is locally a graph.
+Once one coordinate

 is singled out, the remaining \(n\) coordinates serve as the input, and the